Running experiments locally

 The includes for each diagnostic task implementation assumes that the paths to Empirical, SignalGP,

-and this repository’s source directory each have been added as includes (-I
+and this repository’s source directory each have been added as includes (-I flag).

 Compiling our experiments locally